lsst/dp0-2_lsst_io/index.rst

 The term "**delegate**" refers to the 600 data rights holders who have accounts in the Rubin Science Platform (RSP) and access to the DP0 data sets.

-**Want to become a delegate?** Space is available.
+**Want access to the DP0 data sets?** Space is available.
 See the :ref:`Delegate-Homepage-Getting-Started-Checklist`.

 .. toctree::
     :maxdepth: 2